magnyx/web-development-notebook/README.md

 ## Source Codes

-Almost every piece of computer software is created using source code, which is the technical blueprint that tells a program how to function.
+Almost every piece of computer software is created using source code, the technical blueprint that tells a program how to function.
-Open source vs. closed source software
+Open-source vs. closed-source software
-Open source codes are available for anyone to see, and usually are free.
-Because they are accessibble to anyone, lots of people work on it to solve bugs fast, but there's usually little to no official technical support.
+Open-source codes are available for anyone to see, and these are usually free.
+Because they are accessible to anyone, lots of people work on it to solve bugs fast, but there's usually little to no official technical support.
-In closed source codes, the public is not given access to the source codee, so they can't see it or modify it.
-Usually, these are paid software and because of that, there's plenty official technical support.
+In closed source codes, the public is not given access to the source code, so they can't see it or modify it.
+Usually, these are paid software and because of that, there's plenty of official technical support.
 Still, the users need to wait for the software's company to solve any bugs, without being able to help.

 ## Software for Web development